Engaging with Tribes

 Read the full Department of the Interior Acquisition Regulation (DIAR) document.

 Thank you to Michia Casebier, M.G.
-Tech-Writing, LLC for preparing this document, and to National RTAP Review Board member Glen Baum, Standing Rock Public Transit, for his review of the document.
+Tech-Writing, LLC for preparing this document, and to National RTAP Review Board members Glen Baum, Standing Rock Public Transit, Donovan Gomez, Transit Administrator, Hopi Senom Transit, and FTA staff, for their review of the document.
 Photo credit: Curtis Raines, Klamath Tribes Chiloquin, OR.
 Image credit: Federal Highway Administration (FHWA).